Klrfl/personal-site/README.md

 ## 🧞 Commands

-This project uses pnpm, so download it first, either locally or globally.
+This project requires at least Node v18.14.1.
+This project also uses pnpm, so download it first, either locally or globally.

 This command installs pnpm globally, if you want to install locally you can omit the `-g` flag.